sr2silo

 For development purposes or to install the latest version, you can install from source using Poetry:

 The project uses a modular environment system to separate core functionality, development requirements, and workflow dependencies.
-Environment files are located in the environments/
+Environment files are located in the environments/ directory:

 Core Environment Setup